keras-rl/keras-rl/README.md

 ## Visualizing Training Metrics

-To see graphs of your training progress and compare across runs, add the WandbLogger callback in your agent's `fit()` call:
+To see graphs of your training progress and compare across runs, run `pip install wandb` and add the WandbLogger callback to your agent's `fit()` call:

 ```python
 from rl.callbacks import WandbLogger